-If you think your answer was scored incorrectly, use this checklist to rule out some common problems before reporting the question to your instructor.
+If you think your answer was scored incorrectly, use this checklist to rule out some common problems before reporting the question to customer support.

 - Does your answer contain typographical errors?